Property, ute valued at $420k forfeited after meth raids

 Operation Notus began in October 2017 and led to the arrests of more than 50 people, including senior members of the Kawerau Mongrel Mob leadership, which served as a "massive blow" to organised crime, he said.

-O'Brien said the Tauranga High Court had now ordered forfeiture of a residential property in Kawerau and the proceeds from the sale of a Ford Ranger ute.
+O'Brien said the High Court at Tauranga had now ordered forfeiture of a residential property in Kawerau and the proceeds from the sale of a Ford Ranger ute.

 He said both were bought with money obtained through "significant criminal activity", namely from the sale and supply of methamphetamine and cannabis, he said.